RoboticElephant/Heart-Disease_Bayesian/Heart_Disease.md

 # Introduction

-Cardiovascular diseases (CVDs) are the number one cause of death globably, taking an estimated 17.9 million lives each year.
+Cardiovascular diseases (CVDs) are the number one cause of death globally, taking an estimated 17.9 million lives each year.
 This accounts for 31% of all deaths worldwide.
 Four out of five CVD deaths are due to hear attacks and strokes, and one-third of these deaths occur prematurely in people under 70 years of age.
 Cardiovascular disease are conditions that affect the structures or function of your heart, such
-as: abnormal heart rhythms or arrhythmias, aorta discease, marfen syndrome, congenital heart disease, coronary artery disease, etc. Heart failure is a common event caused by CVDs.
+as: abnormal heart rhythms or arrhythmias, aorta disease, marfen syndrome, congenital heart disease, coronary artery disease, etc. Heart failure is a common event caused by CVDs.
 The dataset that I am using contains eleven predictive values that can be used to predict a possible